omeridrissi/prongc/README.md

 ## Project Inspiration

-While digging through Linux kernel driver code, I kept getting lost in messy, tangled functions that silently shared and modified the same data across files.
+While digging through kernel staging driver code, I kept getting lost in messy, tangled functions that silently shared and modified the same data across files.
 This caused some pain when trying to reorder their function calls.
 That pain inspired me to build this tool.
 The solution was a simple static analyzer using libclang that